Empresses of China — Ultimate Introduction to Imperial Harems of Ancient China

 Imperial concubines that had sons mostly were allowed to move out of the royal palace, to live with their sons in Feudatory lands;

-High-ranked imperial concubines that with no kids, some would be well-provided in nice palaces in the royal palace, some may go home;
+High-ranked imperial concubines with no kids, some would be well-provided in nice palaces in the royal palace, and some may go home;

-In some eras, all imperial concubines without kids were buried alive, to accompany their departed emperor in the afterworld.
+In some eras, all imperial concubines without kids would be buried alive, to accompany their departed emperor in the afterworld.